isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution17.md

 N.A. for non-SMEs

 ### Things to Note
-Min Specifications:
+Mandatory Specification:
-- Auto lift functions for the noodle baskets to be automatically lifted out of the boiler at pre-set timings
+- Auto lift functions for the noodle baskets to be automatically lifted out of the boiler at pre-set timings.
 - Digital timer: Each basket is programmed according to its own set timing.

-Min Capacity:
-- 3 noodle baskets
+- Minimally capacity of 3 noodle baskets.

-The purchase of pre-owned/used equipment is not supportable.

 ### Contact Information
 N.A.